patrickpichler/beesting_talk/talk.md

 allow us to use Beesting with the  two most widely spread container runtimes and maybe even more in  the future!
 NRI works by exposing a GRPC  API through a unix socket, that can be used to register  plugins with it.
 The NRI API exposes quite a  few different  callbacks  such as:  `CreateContainer`, `UpdateContainer`  and various  state change  events  like  `PostCreateContainer` or  `RunPodStandbox`.
-Callbacks, such as `CreateContainer` or `UpdateContainer`, grant us  the power to modify anything we want of the container  before it will be handed over  to runC, including mounts, as well as so  called OCI hooks.
+Callbacks, such  as `CreateContainer` grant us  the power to modify  anything we want of the container  before it will be handed over  to runC, including mounts, as well as so  called OCI hooks.
 OCI hooks are a  standardized way of specifying commands that runC  will execute at certain stages when  running a container.
 We